-Is an employee suffering with gender dysphoria classed as disabled under the Act?
+I suffer with gender dysphoria.
+Am I classed as disabled under the Act?

 Gender dysphoria is a condition where an individual suffers significant distress with the gender they were assigned at birth.
 It is unlikely this condition itself is a disability and will not therefore qualify as a disability under the Act.

-However, should if the employee suffers with depression/anxiety as a result of this condition, or has long-term side effects from any surgery or medication, those conditions could themselves become a disability resulting in additional protection under the Act.
+However, should you suffer with depression as a result of this condition, or if you have long-term side effects from any surgery or medication, those conditions could themselves become a disability resulting in additional protection under the Act.